 The nursery will be open Sunday – Wednesday by appointment or chance.

 We are excited to be offering new plants for this season, including a small variety of native shrubs and small trees.

 Please check our plant list.
-Pre-orders will be accepted with a 50% deposit.
+Pre-orders are available now.

 We also have new 6 and 12 pack plant kits to go.
 Choose your own 6 or 12 native plants and we will ship them direct to your door.

 Front yards are important.
 They are the first thing we see when we come home every day.
 The first thing guests see when they visit.
 Our neighbors also spend a lot of time looking at them.
 So, it makes sense that we want them to reflect back an image of who you are and what you value.
 However, I often get asked how to create a garden that supports wildlife but still looks intentional and cared for.
 My answer, is always that it’s easy.
 Supporting wildlife doesn’t mean that you have to have a meadow in your front yard.
 Although nature does seem like prefer a little mess and chaos, it’s not all or nothing situation.
 You can have a garden that impresses the neighbours and brings you joy when you come home, that is also habitat for pollinators and songbirds.
 Here are some design tips to make sure your garden looks intentional, welcoming and cared for, while still providing habitat for wildlife.

 1. Go with a plan.
 Like all successful projects, a great garden, starts with a great plan.
 Whether you design it yourself or hire a professional, a garden plan will ensure that you get the most of your space.
 Take the time to think about how you use the space, the colours you like Look at other gardens and see what you love or don’t love.
 Creating a plan can also help you stay on track and not get distracted by plant sale deals.
 Down the road, a properly devised plan can save you money by ensuring that you do it right the first time and don’t overspend on plants that aren’t suited to the space.